manishemi/manishemi.github.io/_posts/2021-08-25-Neural Machine translation.md

 # Bidirectional RNNs

-In a sentence, a word could have a dependency on anther word before or after it.
-In the seq2seq model that we talk about so far dosen't made for that reason.
+In a sentence, a word could have a dependency on another word before or after it.
+The seq2seq model that we talk about so far doesn't build for that reason.
 The seq2seq model just considering information from words before the current word.
-That problem leads to having a bad translation in MT task.
-Bidirectional RNNs solve this problem by traversing a sequence in both directions and concatenating the ouputs of both RNNs(left to right and right to left).
+That problem leads to having a bad translation in the MT task.
+Bidirectional RNNs solve this problem by traversing a sequence in both directions and concatenating the outputs of both RNNs(left to right and right to left).